Jmaharman/fsharp-a-beginners-guide/Lessons/day-17-lists-part-2.md

 printf "%s" firstItem
 ```

-Just like C#, if you try to get First() out of an empty list, it will throw an exception.
+Just like C#, if you try to get `First()` out of an empty list, it will throw an exception.

-If you are unsure as to whether there is an item in the list you can use tryHead, which gives you a Some / None:
+If you are unsure as to whether there is an item in the list you can use `tryHead`, which gives you a `Some` / `None`:

 ```fsharp
 let head = List.tryHead ["peter";"paul"]